espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 -----------------------------------------------------

   - The ESP32 module is a wireless device.
 It needs PCB materials that fulfills its RF performance requirements.
 We have tested four-layer and two-layer PCBs, but not single-layer ones.
-  - Single-layer PCBs are not recommended, because desired RF performance cannot be guaranteed.
+  - Single-layer PCBs are not recommended as RF performance cannot be guaranteed.
 You may use single-layer PCBs in your end products and then mount Espressif modules.
   - Four-layer PCBs are recommended for desired RF performance.

 ----------------